 Instead, these bills regulate app stores while letting Instagram, TikTok, and Snapchat off the hook.

-Meta's own research proved Instagram damages teenage girls' mental health.
+Meta's own research proved that Instagram damages teenage girls' mental health.
 They knew.
 They did nothing.
 Then they funded lobbying groups to push laws that blame everyone except themselves.

 We're asking for something different:

 Make social media companies responsible for what they show our kids.
 Not app stores.
 Not parents.
-The platforms creating the harm.
+The platforms are creating the harm.

 You're not powerless.
 Take back control.
 Join other parents demanding real accountability from the companies profiting off our children's attention.